 What if the CCC asks the agency involved to carry out the investigation?

-Any information obtained, used or prepared by the agency as part of that investigation will also be exempt under the CCC exempt information provision.4
+Sometimes when an agency reports a matter/complaint to the CCC, the CCC will refer the matter back to the agency to investigate under the authority of the CCC.
+Any information obtained, used, or prepared by the agency as part of the investigation will also be exempt under the CCC exemption.5

 Will I be able to access this information as part of my RTI application?

-The exempt information provisions in Schedule 3 of the RTI Act set out information which Parliament has decided it is contrary to the public interest to release.
-If information falls into one of the exempt information provisions the agency is not required to release it.
+The exempt information provisions in the RTI Act set out the information Parliament has already decided it is contrary to the public interest to release.
+This includes information that falls into the CCC exemption.

 Can I ever access this information?

-You may be able to access some of this information once the CCC investigation is finalised, but only if it is information about you5.
-Generally, information is considered to be about the subject of the investigation and not about the person who made the complaint or third parties involved in the investigation6.
+You may be able to access some of this information once the CCC investigation is finalised, but only if it is information about you6.
+Generally, information which falls under the CCC exemption is about the subject of the investigation, not about the person who made the complaint or any third parties involved in the investigation.7

 - 1 Chapter 3 of the Information Privacy Act 2009 also allows an individual to access their personal information.
 In this information sheet references to an ‘agency’ include Ministers, unless otherwise specified.